aerogear-attic/aerogear-js/CONTRIBUTING.md

 Most editors will have support for the provided `.jshintrc` file.
 This will help during development.

+In addition, we have added a grunt watch task which executes the corresponding unit tests whenever a file is added, changed or deleted.

 ### Follow AeroGear's github workflow*

 Follow our document that will walk you through how to work with GitHub, and the AeroGear repositories: [AeroGear GitHub Workflow &amp; Instructions](http://aerogear.org/docs/guides/GitHubWorkflow).